DRIVING INSTRUCTOR TRAINING

 - Demonstrate a high standard of driving competence, techniques, anticipation and consideration for other road users.

 - 15 hours of one to one training with your Lendrums driving instructor trainer

 Part 3 – Instructional Ability

 - Demonstrate that you can impart your knowledge to others.

 - In two half-hour sessions the examiner acts as a pupil in a role-play situation.

-- 40 hours of classroom and in car training
+- 40 hours of in car training

 Part 4 - Trainee Driving Instructor Licence (Optional)

 - Once you have passed parts 1 and 2 of the Driving Instructor course, you have the option to apply for a DVSA Trainee licence.
 This allows you to gain experience teaching before you take your Part 3 Instructional Ability Test.
 The licence lasts 6 months, during which time we will provide an additional 20 hours training.
 A major benefit of the Trainee Driving Instructor Licence is that you can provide driving lessons and start earning before you complete your training.

 Driving Tests: Theory Test, Part 2 Driving Test, Part 3 instructional test and Trainee Licence are not inlcided in the above cost as paid directly to the DVSA,